pgmoka/GAN-for-CT-Image-generation/README.md

 # GAN-for-CT-Image-generation
-Repository contains software which is able to create new CT images from a new CT image
+Repository contains software which is able to create new CT images from a new CT image.
+The repository contains a Generative Adversarial Network in the project.py file.
+This network's architecture obeys object oriented architecture.
+More information can be found in "PGM_Progress Report"

 CURRENT DEVELOPMENT PHASE
-Code is still being developed
+Model is able to be

 INFORMATION
-This project has been based in the research work for the paper in this repository, and the Git repository of Keras implementations of Generative Adversarial Networks(https://github.com/eriklindernoren/Keras-GAN)
+This project has been based in the research work for the paper in this repository("Pix2Pix"), and the Git repository of Keras implementations of Generative Adversarial Networks(https://github.com/eriklindernoren/Keras-GAN)

 ACHIEVED GOALS (in time implementation)
 - Research GAN phase